-Danger Up Ahead: Kicking the Bucket
+Kicking the Bucket

-Lean into a Life List
+Life List Lean

-Many cultures believe that words have a visceral power.
-Why not?
-What you say shapes your reality.
-I am sure your counselor and I agree on this.
-We may not agree on handing Valium out like candy (I am in on Pro Valium camp because when you feel less stabby, so do I) but the power of words part, we are on the same page.
+Many cultures believe that words have a deep power.
+I believe it because what I say tends to shape my reality.
+I am sure a counselor and I agree on this.
+We may not agree on handing Valium out like candy (I am in on Pro Valium camp because when you feel less stabby, so do I) but, the power of words part, we are on the same page.

 Gettin’ After It

-Next, it’s ensuring your goal is relevant.
-This hopefully goes without saying but make sure this goal is relevant to you and what you want to accomplish with your life.
+Next, ensuring my goal is relevant.
+Hopefully goes without saying but I try to ensure a goal is relevant to me and what I want to accomplish with my life.
 Timely is the wild card.
-You can make this as aggressive or as loose as you want.
-My recommendation is to give yourself extra time with your first life list item.
-Starting new endeavors always takes more time than anticipated.
+I could make this as aggressive or as loose as I want but I give myself extra time with my first life list items.

-Bits & Bites
+Bits & Bytes